raoul2000/yii2-workflow/guide/events.md

 Event handlers attached to *before* events allow you to authorize or forbid a transition based on the result of a custom code execution.

+### Status Constraint

+If you have been using the previous version of *SimpleWorkflow* (only compatible with Yii 1.x) you may be familiar with so called
+*Status Constraint*. *Status Constraint* used to be a piece of PHP code associated with a status and evaluated as a logical expression **before a model enters into this status** : if the evaluation succeeds, the model can enter the status otherwise the transition is blocked and the model remains in its current status ([read mode](http://s172418307.onlinehome.fr/project/sandbox/www/index.php?r=simpleWorkflow/page&view=doc#constraint)).

+TBD

+### Workflow Tasks

+Just like *Status Constraint* (see above), *Workflow Task* is a feature available with the previous version of *SimpleWorkflow*.
+To summarize, a workflow task is a piece of PHP code attached to a transition and executed when the transition is performed by the model ( [read mode](http://s172418307.onlinehome.fr/project/sandbox/www/index.php?r=simpleWorkflow/page&view=doc#tasks)).

+Such feature must now be implemented as an event handler attached to an *after* event.

+TBD

 ## Getting The Event Sequence

 Once *SimpleWorkflowBehavior* is attached to model, it injects several method that you can use directly from a model instance (this is